dvopsway/icilambda/README.md

     }
 }
 ```
-for more examples of check, checkout properties.py
+for more examples of checks, checkout properties.py

 Make sure parameters in properties.py are updated, create a zip of files directly, that will be your lambda package.
 Deploy these lambda package in VPC (private subnets) which has access to consul cluster, icinga2 server.
+Also make sure that lambda role you are using should have access to read ec2 information.

 with the same zip file create two lambda functions:
 - add_icinga_checks : lambda handler will be add_checks.lambda_handler .